zbtolon/customer-portal/cpmanacctbillpay.md

 1. Access the [customer portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window} by using your unique credentials.
 2. Select **Account** > **Billing** > **Billing Items** to access the Manage Billing Items window.
 3. Remove an association for either a single billing item or for multiple billing items:
-  * To remove an association for a single billing item, from the **Actions** list, select **Remove Association** .
+  * To remove an association for a single billing item, from the **Actions** list, select **Remove Association**.
   * To remove an association for multiple billing items, click the check box for each billing item to be removed from the device.
 Then, from the **Bulk Actions** list, select **Remove Association from Selected Items**.
 4. Click **Yes**.

 When you complete the request, the billing item association removal occurs immediately within backend systems.
-After you remove the association for a billing item, it is shown within the **Unassociated Billing Items** list.
+After you remove the association for a billing item, it's shown within the **Unassociated Billing Items** list.
 The device name is no longer shown in the **Associated With** column for each billing item.
 You can [associate billing items to another device](/docs/customer-portal/cpmanacctbillpay.html#cp_assbillitem2device) at any time by using either the single or bulk association method.